Vernon Maxwell (American football)

-Vernon Leroy Maxwell (born October 25, 1961) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for seven seasons during the 1980s.
-Maxwell played college football for Arizona State University, and was selected as an All-American.
+Vernon Leroy Maxwell (born October 25, 1961) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL) during the 1980s.
+Maxwell played college football for the Arizona State Sun Devils, earning consensus All-American honors in 1982.
 He played professionally for the Baltimore/Indianapolis Colts, Detroit Lions and Seattle Seahawks, and was recognized as the NFL Defensive Rookie of the Year.

 Maxwell was born in Birmingham, Alabama.